fay2003hiend/avrdude-gui/README.md

 # avrdude-gui
 avrdude front-end written in Qt

+##How to compile
+- Create folder named [bin] under source code, copy avrdude executable and avrdude.conf files inside
+- Files can be downloaded from http://download.savannah.gnu.org/releases/avrdude/

 ##How to use
 - Select programmer and device, click read can get the current FUSE bits, drag and drop .hex file to program window can flash into device
 - User has the option to choose updating FUSE bits or not

-##How to compile
-- Create folder named [bin] under source code, copy avrdude executable and avrdude.conf files inside

 ##Disclaimer
 - Tested works under Windows with mingw or msvc compiler, should also work under OS X or Linux